 Despite these challenges, the potential impact of social marketing is immense.
 Harnessing the power of marketing to drive positive social change creates an opportunity to build a better world for ourselves and future generations.
 The key to success lies in understanding the unique principles and components of social marketing and applying them in a strategic, evidence-based manner.

 One of the most significant advantages of social marketing is its potential to dramatically increase exposure to critical messages and ideas.
-Leveraging the reach and influence of modern communication channels allows social marketers to connect with vast audiences and raise awareness about important issues.
+Leveraging the reach and influence of modern communication channels allows social marketers to connect with vast audiences and raise awareness, and coordinate interventions for important issues.
 In fact, over four in five marketers surveyed worldwide said increased exposure was a leading benefit of social media marketing.

 But exposure is just the beginning.
 The true goal of social marketing is to translate that heightened awareness into tangible behavior change.
 This is where the real impact happens.